 It was against this background that, in 2014, the Paviors’ Charity Committee decided to adopt the London Highways Academy of Excellence that was originally set up by Pavior Michael Conway of FM Conway, and to develop it into the London Construction Academy to reflect the wider aims of this education and training initiative.
 The Academy aims to meet the longer-term aims and objectives of the Company by providing work-experience, training and apprenticeships for the hard-to-reach in London’s boroughs who are not in employment, education or training (NEETS).
 Click here to see a video about the Academy.

-Click here to read the recent Social Return On Investment study that has been carried out for 2016-17.
-This has estimated that, up to February 2017, £1,021,000 of social value was created, which represents a return of £9 for every £1 invested in the Academy.
+Click here to read the recent 2021 Impact Report.
+This has estimated that, since 2017, over £1.4 million of social value has been created, which represents a return of £9 for every £1 invested in the Academy.
 Some graduates have now gone on to obtain further qualifications.